asorenson20/CoinAlert/index.md

 ## Privacy

-CoinAlert Beta stores no sensitive user data since there is no sign-in and no way to link any device with a specific individual.
+CoinAlerts Pro collects no data that can be associated with a specific individual.
+The only data collected from a user is the Firebase Cloud Messaging token associated with their device and the coins they wish to receive price notifications of.

-## CoinAlert Support
+## CoinAlerts Pro Support

 Reach out to the developer as listed in App Store Connect for any questions or concerns during the vetting process.
 Contact email is coinalertspro@gmail.com